- 1Money in Cuba

 Cash is king.
 ATM’s are available but they aren’t on every street corner like you expect in a western country.
 Essentially where there is a bank you will find an ATM.
 You are very unlikely to find EFTPOS or credit facilities in stores or restaurants, unless you happen to be in a big hotel.

-Cuban Convertible Pesos are not available outside of Cuba, so don’t expect to be able to change currency before your Cuba vacation.
-You will be able to exchange money immediately when you walk out of the airport doors.
-The best currencies for exchange are Euro, Canadian and Pound.
-I took a bunch of Mexican Pesos since I flew into Cuba from there and these were changed with no issue, but check exchange rates before you leave to see what will give you the best rate.
+Cuban Convertible Pesos are not available outside of Cuba, so don’t expect to be able to obtain currency before your Cuba vacation.
+You will be able to complete a Cuban currency exchange immediately when you walk out of the airport doors.
+The best currency to take to Cuba is Euro, Canadian and the English Pound.
+I took a bunch of Mexican Pesos since I flew into Cuba from there and these were changed with no issue, but check exchange rates before you decide what currency to take to Cuba to see what will give you the best rate.
 They will exchange American dollars, which on face value give you the best rate as the Cuban Convertible Peso is matched against them, but a 10% penalty is applied to exchanges of US dollars, so it will ultimately leave you worse off than the other currencies.

 As with any country you travel to it is a good idea to have multiple sources of funds, and it is the same with Cuba.
 However, it’s also pretty hard to get a clear answer on what will work in Cuba and it was a source of considerable stress to me.
 I ended up taking enough cash for the trip in both Euro and Mexican Pesos, because I was unable to get straight answers on what would work.
 According to the forums anything affiliated with the US is out, as is anything Mastercard.
 For the Aussies they say Westpac doesn’t work, and nor will anything branded as a travel card.
 I did see that some people had success with a card from the Bank of Melbourne.